arc-bphc/arc-iot/arc-iot.md

 Type-2 and Type-3 bombs do not have this restriction.
 Nevertheless, if **any** bomb is Armed (not defused) when moved, the bomb will explode and penalty points be awarded.

 Each team gets a total of 5 minutes to get as many points as they can.

+##### Scoring System

+* Type-1 Bomb Defusal: 20 points
+* Type-2 Bomb Defusal: 50 points for defusing the bomb, 10 points for defusing each of the pre-requisite bombs
+* Type-3 Bomb Defusal: 10 points
+* Quarantining a bomb (any type): 50 points

+##### Penalty

+* Lifting an Armed bomb: -10 points
+* Scanning two tags consecutively for a Type-1 bomb: -10 points

 #### Knockout Round